RavensbourneWebMedia/UX-design/README.md

 # Learning goals

+By the end of this course, you will be able to:

-* Understand the difference between *qualitative* and *quantitative* **user research** and be familiar with a few techniques to perform both types of research.
+1. Understand the difference between *qualitative* and *quantitative* **user research** and be familiar with a few techniques to perform both types of research.
 * Research and analyse **competitor services** to gain inspiration and insight from them.
 * Identify and use **design patterns** effectively in your projects.
 * Produce user **personas**, user **stories** and user **journeys** to communicate and validate your design decisions.
 * Understand the importance of motivational **copy-writing** in interface design, and write interface copy that is appropriate for your audience and their task(s) at hand.
 * Use **paper-prototyping** and **wireframing** techniques to visualise your interface design ideas and explore alternative solutions.
 * Use **rapid prototyping** tools to quickly test solutions to specific UX problems.
 * Understand the differences between various **user-testing** methods and practice them at a basic level.
 * **Document** your design and development process, from the exploration of ideas to their practical implementation.
 Including *successes* and *failures*.
 * **Communicate** your ideas both technically and in an engaging way.
 * Use the Git version-control system (through GitHub) to **collaborate** with your team and **back-up** your project files.